President Trump sends out video tweet after being discharged from Walter Reed

 The president was admitted to Walter Reed on Friday evening after experiencing what the White House, at the time, described as “mild symptoms.”

 The president also has faced health scares throughout his battle with COVID-19, including two instances in which his blood oxygen level dropped suddenly.
-Doctors treated the president with a dose of the steroid dexamethasone in response.
+Doctors treated the president with a dose of the steroid dexamethasone -- which is typically only used with patients who are seriously ill from COVID-19 -- in response.

 He added: "We all remain cautiously optimistic and on guard because we’re in a bit of uncharted territory when it comes to a patient who received the therapies he has.”